 Raised in Colorado, nature and the environment have a special place in Noah’s heart.
 He received his Bachelor’s Degree in Sociology from Western State Colorado University in Gunnison, Colorado, and his Master’s in Public Administration from the University of Utah here in Salt Lake City, all the while clocking as many days snowboarding and mountain biking as possible and competing in Big Mountain Freeride events all over the United States.
 Most recently, Noah worked in State political campaigns helping to ensure common sense environmental policy has a voice at the legislature.

 Find Noah in the mountains, desert, seeing live music or cheering for his beloved Denver Broncos.

 Noah can be reached via email (email@example.com) and (801)355-5055.

 Raised in Salt Lake City, Jessica has always had a deep love for Utah.
 But it took leaving to truly appreciate all that Utah has to offer.
-She graduated with a BS in Environmental Sciences from Santa Clara University, where field experiences in Costa Rica, Australia, and Mexico helped her realize the important link between human and environmental health.
+She graduated with a BS in Environmental Sciences from Santa Clara University in California, where field experiences in Costa Rica, Australia, and Mexico helped her realize the important link between human and environmental health.
 She went on to earn her MS in Ecology from Oregon State University, and then pivoted into environmental policy to directly influence the issues she cares most about.
 After working for the past few years in science communication for international policymakers, the call of the Wasatch mountains, and a desire to make a difference locally, brought her back home.
-She is excited to be less than 20 minutes from skiing and hiking again, and working with HEAL to make Salt Lake a healthier place to live.
+She is excited to be less than 20 minutes from skiing and hiking again, and to work towards making Utah a healthier place to live.

 Feel free to contact Jessica at firstname.lastname@example.org or (801)355-5055.